jdcalus/STSA-Dashboard/README.md

 ![install dashboard nodes](images/Iot-dashboard-data.png)

 ## Watson Conversation Service
-Watson Conversation only has 1 link to the dashboard.
-This to show how many times there is a request to a Watson Conversation service.
+Watson Conversation only has 2 links to the dashboard.
+This is to show how many times there is a request to a Watson Conversation service.
 To do this, we will create a link node right after the call to WCS.

-Drag the **LinkL** node from the palette to just above **STSA-CONV** node.
+Drag the **Link** node from the palette to just above **STSA-CONV** node.

 ![link wcs node](images/connect-wcs-link-nodes.png)